opentext/github-action-ft-integration-mbt/README.md

 ## 7. Limitations

-- One self-hosted GitHub runner is required to execute the integration workflow.
+1. One self-hosted GitHub runner is required to execute the integration workflow.
+2. Within a single workspace, you can only have one MBT Test Runner associated with each GitHub repository.
+Therefore:
+  a.
+Before setting up the opentext/github-action-ft-integration-mbt to run MBT tests from a specific repository, make sure no existing MBT Test Runner in the same workspace is assigned to the same repository.
+  b.
+Since the MBT Test Runner creation depends on the YML workflow you use, make sure to create only one YML workflow per GitHub repository.
+An attempt sync to a second branch (using a second YML workflow) will fail."